jamesal1/NESgpu/README.md

 See https://github.com/jamesal1/NESgpu/wiki/Explanation-of-Design-Decisions for an explanation of the optimizations.

 ## Forward Pass Performance
 Experiments were done on a GeForce 1080 Ti, with a batch size of 1024.
+The reported times are the median time of a 100 runs.
 The format for the column headers are (out dimension, in dimension) for the dense layers and (out_channels, in channels, filter_size, input_size) for the convolutional layers.

 The base time is the time for the layer to compute a forward pass in evaluation mode; it represents an upper bound on the performance of the layer in training mode.